chenannchi/chenannchi.notes-angular.github.io/README.md

 - Filter notes based on search bar to display relevant notes.

 # Next Steps
-The following are planned enhancements and features to be added to the Notes App:
+The following are planned enhancements and features to be added to the NotesAngular App:
 - [ ] Responsive design for optimal viewing across devices.
 - [ ] Add category functionality to each note for better organization.
 - [ ] Implement the ability to display notes by category.